9 Critical Employee Engagement Metrics Every Company Should be Tracking

 • Do you feel recognized in a way that resonates with you?

-Career Growth and Development
+7. Career Growth and Development

-Additionally, career growth and development is especially true for younger employees.
+Additionally, career growth and development are especially true for younger employees.
 According to a LinkedIn study, 40% of young workers said they were willing to accept a 5% pay cut to work in a position that offered career growth opportunities.
 Additionally, 76% of Gen Zers want more opportunities to move up or increase responsibilities at work.

 Example Career Growth Survey Questions: